rklymentiev/py-for-neuro/chapters/chapter1.md

 </codeblock>

 **Exercise 2**.
 Now you want to be more sophisticated (for whatever reason).
 You update your criteria for the treatment group.
 You want to keep the participant if he is older than 40 **or** his BMI equals or greater than 15.
-Does this participant fit for the updated conditions?
+Does this participant fit the updated conditions?

 <codeblock id="01_05">